ga-curriculum/flask-react-crud-app-project/project-requirements/README.md

 > ✅ Any items marked incomplete in this section will require you to use your one redo to re-submit them.
 Your interactions with Git and GitHub must fulfill the below requirements.

 - You are shown as the only contributor to the project on GitHub.
 - The GitHub repositories used for the project must be named appropriately.
-For example, names like book-binder or wellness-tracker are appropriate, whereas ga-project or flask-react-project are not.
-The repo must be publicly accessible. ***Be sure to create the repos on your personal GitHub account and ensure they are public.***
+For example, names like book-binder-back-end or wellness-tracker-front-end are appropriate, whereas ga-project or flask-react-project are not.
+The repos must be publicly accessible. ***Be sure to create the repos on your personal GitHub account and ensure they are public.***
 - **Your repos should have commits that date back to the very beginning of the project**.
 If you start over with a new repo, do not delete the old one.
 - Commit messages should be descriptive of the work done in that commit.

 ## README requirements

 > ✅ More than two items marked incomplete in this section will require you to use your one redo to re-submit them.
 If two or fewer items are marked incomplete, the project is considered passing.
-Your README must contain the items or sections below.
+Your front-end README must contain the items or sections below.
+Unless stated otherwise, these requirements apply only to the front-end README file.

 Your front-end `README.md` file should contain the following: